 Americans enjoy a longer average lifespan than the majority of the world.
 The average female can expect to live to see her 85th birthday.
 Advances in medicine, technology, and science have allowed us to live longer, but at a cost.
 Illnesses that would have killed us a century ago can now be treated.
 A heart attack that would have caused death a century ago can now be managed with emergency medicine and the latest technology.
 All of this, however, has a financial cost.
 If you are fortunate enough to live through your golden years without the need for long-term care, then you will never need long-term care insurance.
 Unfortunately, there is no way to know who will and who won’t need long-term care.
-The cost of long-term care can run as high as $100,000 a year — and that’s in today’s dollars.
+The cost of long-term care in California in 2022 can run over $120,000 a year — and that’s in today’s dollars.
 If you have considered purchasing a long-term care insurance, or LTCI, policy, there are some things you should know before signing on the dotted line.

 - A LTCI policy is typically expensive.
-Although there is no “average” premium amount, you can easily expect to pay $500 a month.
+Although there is no “average” premium amount, you can easily expect to pay at least $500 a month.
 Make sure you can afford that now, and after you retire before you commit to buying.

 - Research the company well to make sure they are financially sound.
 Look for a company that has been in business for at least five years and that does not have complaints with the state department of insurance.